christienetto/mpvssh/README.md

 1. Clone this repository to your local machine.
 2. Set up the Go backend.
 3. Open Expo Go on your phone and scan the QR code to access the app.
+- expo start --tunnel

 4. Enjoy seamless media control with just a few taps!

 ---

+## Testing
+1. Make sure you are on the same internet on both devices
+2. curl localhost:8080/movies, make sure they are in folders
+2. port forward 22
+2. Open the app and fetch movies

 ## Technology Stack 🛠️